coda/packs-sdk/docs/reference/sdk/interfaces/core.ObjectSchemaDefinition.md

 • **properties**: [`ObjectSchemaProperties`](../types/core.ObjectSchemaProperties.md)<`K` \| `L`\>

-Definintion of the key-value pairs in this object.
+Definition of the key-value pairs in this object.

 ___